Ouranosinc/ESPO-G/README.md

 A subset of the properties and measures discussed in the performance analysis is made available in this repository, in the `data/` folder.

 ## Data availability and download
-The ESPO-R6v1.0 data is currently available under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license. [[ TODO: verify this!!]]
+The ESPO-G6v1.0 data is currently available under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license. [[ TODO: verify this]]

 At the time of publication, the data is stored on [Ouranos](https://www.ouranos.ca/)' THREDDS server, a part of the [PAVICS](https://pavics.ouranos.ca/) project: